RafhaanShah/Reddit-Post-Notifier/README.md

            - "mmh"
      ```

-   - `flair`: filters posts to those that include ANY of the listed terms in the flair (case insensitive)
+   - `flair`: filters posts to those that DO include ANY of the listed terms in the flair (case insensitive)

      ```yaml
      subreddits: